 Hey, look, it’s Woodstock.
 Three days of peace, love, and stock footage. –Stay away from the towers.

-The Woodstock Music & Art Fair was a three-day festival in August 1969, considered a seminal moment in pop culture and a generational touchstone.
-More than 500,000 concertgoers descended upon Max Yasgur’s farm in Bethel, New York, to hear 32 musical acts, including Crosby, Stills, Nash & Young; The Grateful Dead; Janis Joplin; The Who; and Jimi Hendrix.
+The seminal Woodstock Music & Art Fair, held in 1969, was billed as “3 Days of Peace & Music.”
+In fact, it ended up lasting four days and attracted 400,000 people to Max Yasgur’s farm in Bethel, New York, to hear 32 musical acts, including Crosby, Stills, Nash & Young; The Grateful Dead; Janis Joplin; The Who; and Jimi Hendrix.
 “Please, get off the towers” was a warning given over the sound system at Woodstock by lighting designer Chip Monck as a storm began to come in.
 Monck is also the one who famously warned the audience about the brown acid.

 A new pope is selected.
 It’s Cooky.

 Traditionally, when the college of cardinals meets to elect a new pope to head the Catholic Church, they burn the ballots in a stove in the Sistine Chapel.
 Black smoke issuing from the chimney indicates that no new pope has been chosen; white smoke means one has.
 Even non-Catholics became familiar with this tradition in 2005, when the college met to elect John Paul II’s successor.
 See previous note on Cooky.

 German rocket, you know. –Fahrvergnügen.